pratikshadandriyal/hospital-readmission-patient-flow-analytics/README.md

 ## Python EDA

-`Python/eda.py` does the three things SQL can't do well: full-distribution visuals, a proper correlation matrix, and independently re-deriving two SQL results using a completely different technique, as cross-validation rather than a repeat of the same logic:
+`python/eda.py` does the three things SQL can't do well: full-distribution visuals, a proper correlation matrix, and independently re-deriving two SQL results using a completely different technique, as cross-validation rather than a repeat of the same logic:

 - `prior_admissions_365d` rebuilt via a sorted time-window loop (not a self-join) — matched the SQL Q8 result exactly (7,500 / 1,311 / 282 patients with 0/1/2 prior admissions)
 - The composite risk-tier score rebuilt independently with `pandas.cut` — matched SQL Q11 exactly (9.94% / 21.21% / 26.59%)
 - The Q7 confounding check: `num_medications` and `comorbidity_count` correlate at **r = 0.727** — confirming medication complexity is largely a proxy for comorbidity burden, not an independent readmission driver

-Full findings in `Python/EDA_FINDINGS.md`.
+`python/generate_data.py` builds the underlying synthetic dataset — see the Dataset section above for the calibration methodology.

 ---